-Abiraterone and enzalutamide are two frequently used drugs in the treatment of prostate cancer that require frequent and regular monitoring of AEs which to date have been conducted as inperson outpatient visits.
-This has been challenging in the current COVID-19 pandemic as frequent excursions to hospitals and healthcare facilities increases the risk for both patients and providers of contracting the virus.
-Furthermore, emerging data has suggested cancer patients harbor higher susceptibility and risk of contracting a more severe infection [7].
-This study is relevant as we examined the frequency of AEs in a large population, with added health risks, thus making social distancing and reduction of potential exposure to COVID-19 a pressing need.

-We found that over 80% of the first AEs occurred within 6 months of patients initiating abiraterone/enzalutamide.
-In addition, the majority of AEs were graded as grade 1 or 2 with only 22.7% made up of grade 3 AEs.
+Abiraterone and enzalutamide are two commonly used drugs in the treatment of prostate cancer that require frequent and regular monitoring of AEs, which to date, have been conducted as in-person outpatient visits.
+This has been challenging during the current COVID-19 pandemic, as frequent excursions to hospitals and healthcare facilities increases the risk for both patients and providers of contracting the virus.
+Furthermore, emerging data has suggested cancer patients harbor higher susceptibility and risk of contracting a more severe infection.8 of the first AEs occurred within six months of patients initiating abiraterone/enzalutamide.
+In addition, the majority of AEs were graded as 1 or 2, with only 22.7% grade 3 AEs.
 Of the grade 3 AEs, hypertension was the most common event in both treatment groups.
 This suggests that if an AE is going to occur, it will likely be early in the course of treatment and is less likely to be a higher-grade AE.
-Implications of this finding suggest that monitoring of blood pressure, aminotransferases, bilirubin and potassium remotely in the community is reasonable after this time has elapsed, allowing a less taxing in-person follow-up in the outpatient hospital setting.
-A recent study assessing the safety profile of abiraterone in the mCRPC population found similar time-trends of adverse events.
-They suggested monitoring transaminases for the initial 5 months after commencing abiraterone, and kalemia and blood pressure monitoring for 7 months [8].
-Although differences are noted between the two compounds, we emphasize that this should not be misinterpreted that one agent is safer than another, as numerous upstream factors (e.g: preexisting comorbidities) play a role in clinician selection of one particular compound.
+Implications of this finding suggest that monitoring of blood pressure, aminotransferases, bilirubin, and potassium remotely in the community is reasonable after this time has elapsed, allowing a less taxing in-person followup in the outpatient hospital setting.